Hybrid and Multi-Stage Queries

 Available as of v1.17.0

 By default, each query is assigned an equal weight.
-In reality, some queries are stronger, more discriminative, or more domain-specific than others.
-For example, a semantic search model understands meaning better than a simple keyword matcher.
-Assigning equal weight to both can cause the weaker model to negatively influence results, leading to a suboptimal search experience.
-To address this, you can assign greater weight to rankers that perform well.
+In reality, one retriever is often stronger than the other for a given workload.
+For example, a dense retriever may dominate on natural-language queries, while BM25 may win on identifier-heavy ones.
+Assigning equal weight to both can let the weaker retriever drag down results.
+To address this, you can assign greater weight to rankers that perform well on your evaluation set.

 The rrf query allows you to configure relative weights for each of the prefetches.
 For example, if you have two prefetches and assign a weight of 3.0 to the first and 1.0 to the second, a document ranked third in the first query scores the same as a document ranked first in the second query.
 In the case of non-overlapping result sets, these weights return three results from the first set for every one result from the second set.